 In the case of FCA, if the items do not go directly to the terminal, then FCA becomes more like EXW (another Incoterm Ex-Works).

 Another drawback is that in some countries (such as China), FCA is not much in use, or the parties are unaware of it.
 So, in case a foreign party insists on FCA, but the other party is not comfortable with it, then it could lead to confusion.
 Thus, it is always good to use the Incoterm that both parties are comfortable with.

 Use of the FCA is most favorable in the following cases:

-- If a buyer regularly buys containerized items and have a reliable logistics partner, then the use of FCA could be very helpful.
+- If a buyer regularly buys containerized items and has a reliable logistics partner, then using FCA could be very helpful.

 - If the buyer is confident that their logistics partner would be able to offer a better price than what the seller would charge.

 - Buyers must use FCA only if they have a good knowledge of the process and documentation in the seller’s country.

 - If the seller also prefers FCA (than FOB or FAS), then this shipping agreement is a win-win for both parties.